-NATIONAL ENDOWMENT FOR THE HUMANITIES FELLOWSHIPS FOR RESEARCH IN TURKEY, 2022-2023
+NATIONAL ENDOWMENT FOR THE HUMANITIES FELLOWSHIPS FOR RESEARCH IN TURKEY, 2024-2025

 ELIGIBILITY: Scholars who have completed their formal training by the application deadline and plan to carry out research in Turkey for four months or longer may apply.
 They may be U.S. citizens or three-year residents of the U.S. Please consult ARIT U.S. office for questions of eligibility.
 Advanced scholars may also apply for ARIT Fellowships in the Humanities and Social Sciences.

 INSTITUTES: ARIT maintains two research institutes in Turkey.
 The ARIT Istanbul library concentrates on Byzantine and Ottoman Turkey and facilitates archival research in the city.
 ARIT – Ankara focuses on art, archaeology, and ancient history in its library, and serves Turkish and American archaeologists through its programs.
 Both centers support research on modern Turkey.
-Both offer research and study facilities, as well as connections with colleagues, institutions, and authorities in Turkey.
+The centers offer research and study facilities, as well as connections with colleagues, institutions, and authorities in Turkey.